courtois-neuromod/cneuromod_docs/source/DATASETS.md

  * `<task>` name `wolf`: [The wolf of wall street](https://en.wikipedia.org/wiki/The_Wolf_of_Wall_Street_%282013_film%29).
 Duration ~170 minutes.
  * `<task>` name `figures`: [Hidden figures](https://en.wikipedia.org/wiki/Hidden_Figures).
 Duration ~120 minutes.
 This movie was presented twice, for a total duration of ~240 minutes.
  * `<task>` name `life`: [Life](https://en.wikipedia.org/wiki/Life_(British_TV_series)) Disc one of four: "Challenges of life, reptiles and amphibian mammals".
 DVD set was narrated by David Attenborough Duration, and lasted ~50 minutes.
 This movie was presented twice, for a total duration of ~100 minutes.

 It should be noted that although three of the participants are not native anglophones, all particioants watched the movies in English.
-The three native francophone participants are fluent in English and report reguarly watching movies in English.
+The three native francophone participants are fluent in English and report regularly watching movies in English.

+# Friends

+This dataset contains functional data acquired while showing participants episodes of the Friends TV show in English.
+It includes, for now, the season 1 and almost all of season 2.
+Each episode is cut in half to allow more flexible scanning and give participants opportunities for breaks.
+There is a small overlap between the segment to allow participants to catch up with the story-line.
+Both segments of an episode were always shown in the same scanning session to avoid participant forgetting the story-line of the episode.
+As most TV show, each episode is self-contained enough that delays between session should have no influence of the understanding of the story.
+The task BIDS entity identifies the season, episode and segments (a/b) as such `task-s<eason>e<pisode>[ab]`.